Software Freedom Day

 Software Freedom Day (SFD) is an annual worldwide celebration of Free Software organized by the Digital Freedom Foundation (DFF).
 SFD is a public education effort with the aim of increasing awareness of Free Software and its virtues, and encouraging its use.

 SFD was established in 2004 and was first observed on 28 August of that year.
 About 12 teams participated in the first Software Freedom Day.
 Since that time it has grown in popularity and while organisers anticipated more than 1,000 teams in 2010 the event has stalled at around 400+ locations over the past two years, representing a 30% decrease over 2009.

-Since 2006 Software Freedom Day has been held on the third Saturday of September.
-In 2022, this event will be held on 17 September.
+Since 2006, Software Freedom Day has been held on the third Saturday of September.
+In 2025, this event will be held on the 20th of September.

 Organization

 Each event is left to local teams around the world to organize.
 Pre-registered teams (2 months before the date or earlier) receive free schwag sent by DFF to help with the events themselves.
 The SFD wiki contains individual team pages describing their plans as well as helpful information to get them up to speed.
-Events themselves varies between conferences explaining the virtues of Free and Open Source Software, to workshops, demonstrations, games, planting tree ceremonies, discussions and InstallFests.
+Events themselves vary between conferences explaining the virtues of Free and Open Source Software, to workshops, demonstrations, games, planting tree ceremonies, discussions and InstallFests.